 Meanwhile, while meat is cooking, chop onion, garlic, pepper, tomato and cilantro.

-Add sofrito (onion mixture) to the meat and continue cooking on a low flame.
-Add alcaparrado and about 2 tbsp of the brine (this adds great flavor) cumin, bay leaf, and more salt if needed.
+Add to the meat and continue cooking on a low flame.
+Add alcaparrado and about 2 tbsp of the brine (the juice from the olives, this adds great flavor) cumin, bay leaf, and more salt if needed.
 Add tomato sauce and 1/4 cup of water and mix well.
-Reduce heat and simmer covered about 15-20 minutes.
+Reduce heat and simmer covered about 20 minutes.